 The namespace is what makes this whole process a little harder than expected.
 This namespace is a UID for the Exchange Account to which the add-in was installed.
 And this ID is unique to every user and each email account in Outlook.
 What you will need to do is customize the Ribbon XML in your solution to then hide this group.
 I have created a solution here on github that shows how to do this end-to-end with a new add-in:

 What this does is loads a file called RemovedCustomizations.txt from the install directory of the add-in.
-This file will contain entries like this:
+This file will contain entries like this to remove a tab: